qooxdoo/qooxdoo/docs/desktop/gui/customwidgets.md

 These elements are instances of `qx.html.Element` so it comes with a cross-browser fixed API to apply styles and attributes to the DOM node.
 All of these things can be done without the DOM element needing to be created or inserted.
-For details on `qx.html.Element` please have a look at the technical documentation (desktop/html_element_handling).
+For details on `qx.html.Element` please have a look at the [technical documentation](html.md#html-element-handling).

 The element is accessible through the functions `getContentElement()` and is stored privately in each widget instance.